ashishrai12/Self-Improving-AI-System/README.md

 ## Problem Statement

 This project implements a self-improving AI system that learns from its own mistakes through an automated feedback loop.
 The system consists of a base prediction model, a critic that evaluates output quality, and a retraining mechanism that incorporates feedback to improve performance over time.
-The goal is to demonstrate continuous learning in a controlled, local environment without external dependencies.
+The goal is to demonstrate continuouas learning in a controlled, local environment without external dependencies.

 ## Architecture